kostelansky17/disappearing_forests/README.md

 - Why do forests disappear and what is the biggest cause of deforestation?
 - Which country is the biggest exporter of wood?
-- How can deforestation be limited?
+- On which countries should be made pressure to stop deforestation?
 - Is deforestation speed changing over a time or does this trend remain constant?
 - Is there any country whose forests are expanding?